dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-the-smart-grid.md

 installation.
 These are especially present in urban and high-rise residential areas.
-Changes in infrastructure here have long-lasting consequences, so we're going to want to do this right, so the smart-grid platform empowers american industry across the world.
+Changes in infrastructure here have long-lasting consequences, so we're going to want to do this right, so the smart-grid platform empowers American industry across the world.

 A building's capacity for renewable energy production is correlated to surface area, so as the proportion of volume to surface area